ibm-cloud-docs/satellite/ts-host.md

 {: tsResolve}
 If you want, you can debug the connectivity issues for your host.
 Otherwise, remove the host, reload the operating system, and add the host back.

-1. Get the location ID where your host is attached, and note the {{site.data.keyword.cloud_notm}} multizone region that the location is managed from.
+1. Get the location ID where your host is attached, and note the {{site.data.keyword.cloud_notm}} multizone metro that the location is managed from.
 From the console, click your location, and then click the **Overview** tab.
 From the CLI, run the following command.
     ```
     ibmcloud sat location ls
     ```